 However, it's always worth discussing with your new insurer as, depending on how long it's been, they may be able to accept some of the bonus if you still have proof of your last policy.

-You can pay to guarantee or protect your No Claims Bonus.
-‘Guaranteed' means a claim won't reduce your bonus but you won't get extra discount that insurance period.
+You can pay to guarantee or protect your NCB.
+'Guaranteed' means a claim won't reduce your bonus but you won't get extra discount that insurance period.
 'Protected' allows two claims in three years before the bonus is reduced, and, again, you won't get any discount in that period.

 The difference between the Guaranteed and Protected schemes is with Protected, if you keep on making claims in consecutive insurance periods, you can lose the protection and ultimately, some of your discount too.

-Where your Bonus remains unaffected, in most instances a claim will lead to some increase in premium at renewal.
+Where your bonus remains unaffected, in most instances a claim will lead to some increase in premium at renewal.
 However, our motor premium calculation will include the discount to which you are entitled.
-You can read the details in our policy booklet.

-Each driver on the MultiCar policy builds up their own Bonus (it works the same way as named drivers, above).
-If one driver on the policy makes a claim and loses some or all of their No Claims Bonus, it doesn't affect the other policyholders.
+Each policyholder on the MultiCar policy builds up their own no claims bonus.
+If one policyholder makes a claim and loses some or all of their no claims bonus, it doesn't affect the other policyholders.
 If a named driver makes a claim, it will affect the policyholder’s NCB.

-If you are a new customer and you need to submit proof from your previous insurers you can do so through our online form.
+If you're a new customer and you need to submit your no claims bonus proof from your previous insurers, you can do so through our online form.